-GENERAL
+I. GENERAL

 A. Installation is permitted in residential and commercial alleys upon approval of the Public Works Department.
 No person shall install decorative concrete pavers without first obtaining an encroachment permit from the Public Works Department.

 B. All improvements shall conform to City Standards and pavers shall conform to City Standard Drawing STD-144-L. The block choice, color scheme, and block pattern shall be approved by the Public Works Department.
 Traditional colors (ex: concrete gray, brick red) or blended color schemes that are readily available materials are required.